-Unless you are Cambodian, you must possess an admission pass, often called Angkor Pass, to visit the temples in Angkor Archaeological Park.
+Unless you are a Cambodian resident, an admission pass, often called Angkor Pass, is required to visit the temples in Angkor Archaeological Park.
 The Angkor Pass is also valid for some other monuments in the Siem Reap area, like Phnom Krom, Wat Athvea, Kbal Spean, Beng Mealea and the Roluos Group.

 Where to Buy the Angkor Pass?

-The Angkor Pass can only be purchased at the official ticket center, located 4 km away from Siem Reap town and open from 4.30am to 5.30pm every day.
-Tickets purchased from hotels, tour companies and other third parties are not valid.
-It’s not possible to purchase an Angkor Pass online.
+The Angkor Pass can be purchased at the official ticket center, located 4 km away from Siem Reap town and open from 4.30am to 5.30pm every day.

 The entrance ticket can be paid in cash (US Dollars, Cambodian Riel, Thai Bath, Euro) or by credit card (Discover, Visa, Mastercard, Union Pay, JCB, Diners Club).
 An on-site ATM is available to withdraw cash.

 You can’t purchase your entrance ticket upfront.
 Entrance tickets for a one-day visit are issued up to 5pm, tickets issued after 5pm are valid for the next day.

 The Angkor Ticket Office is located on Road 60.
 Consult this Google Map for the exact location.
 When you book a taxi or tuk tuk driver for the day, he will bring you to the ticket office before entering the park.

 Since 2019, it is also possible to purchase an Angkor Pass online.
 Once paid by credit card (Visa, Mastercard, Union Pay, JCB) , a valid ticket can be downloaded immediately, which can be shown in digital or printed form at any checkpoint within the Angkor Park.